 Michael Connelly is a proven authority in diversity inclusion and development in both the legal profession and energy industry.
-In his roles from 1990 to 2012 with Xcel Energy-vice president of human resources, vice president and general counsel, and later senior vice president of strategy and planning-Connelly used his leadership and influence to guarantee the law firms with which Xcel did business paid “more than ’lip service’ to the notion of diversity and inclusion, and, where deficient, had concrete plans for improvement.”
+In his roles from 1990 to 2012 with Xcel Energy-vice president of human resources, vice president and general counsel, and later senior vice president of strategy and planning-Connelly used his leadership and influence to guarantee the law firms with which Xcel did business paid “more than ’lip service’ to the notion of Diversity, Equity, and Inclusion, and, where deficient, had concrete plans for improvement.”

 Connelly earned a B.A. in economics with a concentration in science, technology, and public policy from Carleton College before completing a J.D. degree at the University of Chicago in 1986.
 From 1986 to 1990 he was an associate attorney at Oppenheimer, Wolff, and Donnelly in St. Paul.
 Recently he started a business consulting practice, JBL Consulting.